afeld/dotfiles/README.md

    ./init.sh
    ```

-1. If you don't have XCode command line tools, you may need to run `./init.sh` again.
+You may need to run `./init.sh` a few times for it to successfully complete.

 ## Manual steps